-If you haven’t dug into an oversized feta stuffed mushroom or wrapped your mouth around a lamb yiros from Little Greek Taverna have you even eaten out in Brisbane?
-Known for its authentic flavours, generous portions and cheeky wait staff, Little Greek is a West End treasure.
+If you haven’t dug into an oversized feta-stuffed mushroom or wrapped your mouth around a lamb yiros from Little Greek Taverna have you even eaten out in Brisbane?
+Known for its authentic flavours, generous portions and cheeky wait staff, Little Greek Taverna is a West End treasure.
 Add BYO wine and beer and you’ve got yourself a night to remember.

-So pour yourself an ouzo and say yassous to Brisbane’s best greek!
+Pour yourself an ouzo and say yassas to Brisbane’s best Greek!